The whole year on one page

-An image that depicts a pattern(s) created by nature (e.g. color, shape, light, shadow) Patterns may not be created using software.
+October 23 – PATTERNS IN NATURE – An image that depicts a pattern(s) created by nature (e.g. color, shape, light, shadow).
+Patterns may not be created using software.
 Manmade elements may appear in the image, but the pattern(s) must have been created by nature and not man.
 Focus should be on landscapes, wildlife and plant life as they are found in a natural environment.
+However, neither humans nor elements created by humans shall be present, except when the photo tells a nature story, that enhances that story and are not dominant.
+The presence of scientific bands on wild animals is acceptable.
 Photographs of zoo or other captive animals are acceptable if the captivity is in no way evident.
+Mounted specimens, or obviously set arrangements, are not acceptable.
 Images may be enhanced by modifying brightness, contrast, hue, luminance, saturation or sharpness.
 However, images created in photo editing using filters, cloning, multiple layers or other techniques to achieve a pattern are not acceptable.

 November 27 – OPEN – The Open category allows photographers to submit images of any subject matter.
 Members are encouraged to explore photographic techniques and subjects outside their usual style.